Michael-Mulholland/Mobile-Application-Project---Survival-Application/README.md

 To view the application in the browser enter the following command:

 	ionic serve

+The below message will appear and you will have to enter Y to proceed:

+  Looks like a fresh checkout!
+No ./node_modules directory found.
+Would you like to install project dependencies?
+(Y/n)

 When the command is complete you will recive the following: